tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 The cat was tranquilised and treated.
 It was difficult to dislodge the organic plug inside the urethra.
 After some five minutes, the urine shot out onto his hands.

-The obstruction was cleared and the bladder was pressed to allow more urine to flow out.
+The bladder obstruction was cleared and the bladder was pressed to allow more urine to flow out.
 It was a relief as if we had urinary bladder obstruction.
 Nurse Ann's joy was short-lived.
 The urine flow stopped suddenly.
 The male cat urethra is very narrow and it was blocked again.

 More work at dislodging the urethral plug.
 Dr Foo inserted a catheter into the urethra to let the urine flow out.
 Strong ammonia smell mixed with blood.
 Infected smelly urine.
 The urine had a strong ammonia smell as if it was kept for several days inside the bladder.